MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/dossier-info-api.md

 ---
-title: Getting dossier info via APIs
+title: Getting dashboard info via APIs
-description: You can get dossier information, such as definition and visualization data, with Native Embedding SDK.
+description: You can get dashboard information, such as definition and visualization data, with Native Embedding SDK.
 ---

 <Available since="2021 Update 9 (May 2023)"/>

-Filters can be applied both during the execution of an embedded dossier and after it has been rendered.
-After using [Native Embedding SDK](embed-multiple-viz.md) to load the dossier in a client's webpage, you can use the Native Embedding SDK to get the definition or data from the dossier.
+Filters can be applied both during the execution of an embedded dashboard and after it has been rendered.
+After using [Native Embedding SDK](embed-multiple-viz.md) to load the dashboard in a client's webpage, you can use the Native Embedding SDK to get the definition or data from the dashboard.

 Let's say you already have `MstrEnvironment` and `MstrDossier` objects: